Interim University Ombudsperson

-Heather is the Associate Ombudsperson.
+Heather is the Interim University Ombudsperson.
 In her position, Heather provides information, confidential and impartial advice, complaint and conflict resolution, consultation, investigation and diplomacy, ensuring the University community is served effectively.

 Over the past twenty years, Heather has worked as a mediator, adjudicator, advocate, prosecutor, investigator, trainer and mentor.
 During her career, she has worked for all three levels of government practising almost exclusively in administrative law and social justice.